Novage/p2p-media-loader/p2p-media-loader-core/docs/api.md

 ### `loader.destroy()`

-Destroys loader: abort all connections (http, tsp, peer), clear cached segments.
+Destroys loader: abort all connections (http, tcp, peer), clears cached segments.

-### `loader.load(segments, swarmId, emitNowSegmentUrl)`

-Creates new queue of segments to download.
-Aborts all http requests for segments that are not in the new load and emits `LoaderEvents.SegmentAbort` event for each aborted event.
-It also emits `LoaderEvents.SegmentLoaded` event for segment with the url specified in the `emitNowSegmentUrl` param.

-Function args:
- - `segments` - array of `Segment` class instances with populated `url` field;
- - `swarmId` - unused param by current implementation;
- - `emitNowSegmentUrl` - indicates which segment should be emitted immediately if it exists in the cache.

-### `loader.on(LoaderEvents.SegmentLoaded,  function (segment) {})`

-Emitted when segment have been downloaded or on call of `load` method with specified `emitNowSegmentUrl` if it exists in the cache.

-Listener args:
- - `segment` - instance of `Segment` class with populated `url` and `data` fields.

-### `loader.on(LoaderEvents.SegmentError,  function (url, event) {})`

-Emitted when an error occurred while loading the segment.

-Listener args:
- - `url` - url of the segment;
- - `event` - event associated with an error.

-### `loader.on(LoaderEvents.SegmentAbort,  function (url) {})`

-Emitted for each segment that does not hit into a new segments queue when the `load` method is called.

-Listener args:
- - `url` - url of the segment.

-### `loader.on(LoaderEvents.PieceBytesLoaded,  function (method, size, timestamp) {})`

-Emitted when a segment piece loaded.

-Listener args:
- - `method` - method that loaded piece, possible value: `http`;
- - `size` - size of the loaded piece in bytes;
- - `timestamp` - timestamp in millisecond when event was emitted.

 ### `loader.getSegment(id)`

-Returns a segment from loader or undefined if the segment is not available.
+Returns a segment from loader cache or undefined if the segment is not available.

 Function args:
- - `id` - the segment id.
+- `id` - Id of the segment;

-### `loader.getSettings()`

-Returns loader instance settings.

-### `loader.destroy()`

-Destroys loader: abort all http connections, clear cached segments.
+---

 ## `Segment`